zammad/zammad-user-documentation/extras/ai-features.rst

   clarity and conciseness and as well as removing misspellings and grammar issues.
 You can even use it by providing only basic information (e.g. via bullet points) and let the AI write the answer.
-- **Fix spelling and grammar**: Just proofreads your text and removes spelling and grammar mistakes.
+- **Fix spelling and grammar**: Proofreads your text and removes spelling and grammar mistakes.
 - **Summarize section to about half its current size**: Shrinks your text while keeping the message and the tone of the text.